Bay District Schools

 The high-quality, personalized educational experience is enhanced by the Holley Academic Center’s state-of-the-art academic laboratories, “smart technology” classrooms and high-tech online library and learning center.

-With two locations to serve the residents of Bay County, Troy University offers a variety of educational programs at the undergraduate and graduate levels in traditional in-class settings or through our Troy Online programs.
-Adult students choose Troy for the high quality courses and wide range of academic programs that are offered in multiple, flexible formats.
-With over 125 years of experience in education, Troy is regionally accredited and prepares you to make more than a living; Troy prepares you to make a life.
+With two locations to serve the residents of Bay County, Troy University offers a variety of educational programs at the undergraduate and graduate levels in traditional in-class settings or through our TROY Online programs.
+Adult students choose TROY for the high quality courses and wide range of academic programs that are offered in multiple, flexible formats.
+With over 125 years of experience in education, TROY is regionally accredited and prepares you to make more than a living; Troy University prepares you to make a life.

-Embry-Riddle Aeronautical University is known for more than just world-class aviation and aerospace programs.
+Embry-Riddle Aeronautical University (ERAU) is known for more than just world-class aviation and aerospace programs.
 ERAU offers degree options ranging from Project Management to Engineering.
-The Embry-Riddle Tyndall/Panama City Campus offers 15 bachelor’s degrees, and 19 master’s degrees, plus 4+1 degree programs that earn a bachelor and master degree in five years.
-ERAU, located at Tyndall Air Force Base has been working with U.S. Military service members and civilians since 1970.
-We have more than 130 worldwide locations and more than 90 campuses on military installations around the globe.
+The Embry-Riddle Tyndall/Panama City Campus offers 16 bachelor’s degrees, and 20 master’s degrees, plus 4+1 degree programs that earn a bachelor and master degree in five years.
+ERAU, located at Tyndall Air Force Base, has been working with U.S. Military service members and civilians since 1970.
+We have more than 130 worldwide locations, and more than 90 campuses on military installations around the globe.
 Our flexible degree delivery methods include courses in a classroom, webcam based system of learning, online, and blended.
-ERAU has again been named the No. 1 educator in the nation for online bachelor’s degrees, according to the 2017 U.S. News & World Report listing.
-This is the fourth consecutive year ERAU has secured a spot on one of the most coveted annual rankings of the best online educators in the United States.
+Whatever your learning style—ERAU has you covered.